puppeteer/puppeteer/docs/api.md

 #### event: 'pageerror'
 - <[string]> The exception message

-Emitted when an unhandled exception happens on the page.
+Emitted when an uncaught exception happens within the page.

 #### event: 'request'
 - <[Request]>